system-transparency/system-transparency/README.md

 make
 ```
 Otherwise, use one of the following dedicated options.
 Regarding deployment, we defined three real world scenarios which should at least support a high chance that we have covered a lot of hardware systems.
+See also [Deployment](#Deployment)

 ### Leased server with MBR bootloader installation
 Bringing system transparency to already existing hardware which can’t be transformed to open source firmware machines is troublesome.
 Therefore, we need to propose a solution which even works on those limited systems.
 This scenario is especially helpful for a server landscape with mixed firmware like BIOS and UEFI.
+Syslinux is used as an intermedeate bootloader.
+There is both, valid boot code in the MBR (for legacy systems) and a .efi file on the first partition (for EFI systems) to load stboot.
+The disadvantage is that there is no guarantied TPM measurement of the stboot code in the installation option.

 ```bash
 make mbr-bootloader-installation
 ```

 ### Leased server with EFI application installation
 In this scenario we have a closed source UEFI firmware which cannot easily be modified.
 In order to deploy _stboot_ underneath, we will use the Linux EFI stub kernel feature and compile the kernel as an EFI application.
+The idea is to take advantage of the TPM measurements done by the efi firmware. stboot (kernel + initramfs compiled into this kernel) is build as an EFI executable / efi application in this installation option.
+This artifact resides at partition partition marked as ESP (EFI special partition).
+The efi firmware measures this file before execution (even with secure boot disabled in our tests).

 ```bash
 make efi-application-installation